Intro To Steel (I2S) Match – 4th Sunday of Every Month

 - Unclassified Class – Novice competitors advance to Unclassified AFTER safely completing 3 Intro To Steel Matches.

-- D Class – Novice and Unclassified competitors voluntarily advance to D Class if / when they are ready to DRAW and have successfully completed the Practical Shooting Safety Course (PSSC).
+- D Class – Unclassified competitors voluntarily advance to D Class if / when they have competed as Unclassified 6 times or won Unclassified 3 times.

 - GM, A, B and C Classes – To advance to a higher level class, you must win 3 matches in your current division / class.
 Competitor is responsible for tracking his/her progress.

-MATCH ASSISTANTS: John Catalano, Brad Perkinson, Chris Collins, Dan Coon, Joe Hannis, Debbie Keehart, Brett & Christine Berg, Dan Sherman and Mark Gardner – Just to name a few!
+MATCH ASSISTANTS: John Catalano, Brad Perkinson, Debbie Keehart, and Dan Sherman – Just to name a few!

 We couldn’t do this without you – Thank you for all of your help!